arjunarora-17/Speech-Understanding-CSL7770/Assignment_1/README.md

 # Assignment 1: Speech Understanding
 ## Topic: Experimenting with Spectrograms and Windowing Techniques

 In this project, we used the UrbanSound8K dataset to explore different windowing techniques for generating spectrograms.
 We compared various techniques and implemented a simple CNN classifier for the task.
 Additionally, analysis was conducted on custom audio files from different genres to understand differences in their spectrograms.
+The detailed explanation is given in the report and the jupyter notebook is also provided for the same.

 ## References
 1. PyTorch Documentation, 2024.
 Available: [https://pytorch.org/docs/stable/index.html](https://pytorch.org/docs/stable/index.html)